Forest Conservation Volunteer Project in Portugal - Lisbon

 WiFi is available at the volunteer accommodation, as well as many cafes and restaurants in the area.
 To keep connected, the local team will provide you with a free local SIM card that you can activate to purchase mobile data for an unlocked mobile phone.

-Private double rooms in the hostel, with the use of the communal bathrooms, can be arranged at an additional cost of US$170 (approximately £131), and payment can be made in cash directly to the local team upon arrival.
+Private double rooms in the hostel, with the use of the communal bathrooms, are available at an additional cost of US$264 (approximately £229).
+These can be purchased as an add-on via your MyIVHQ account once you have registered for the Portugal program.
 All accommodation upgrades are subject to availability.

 Volunteers travel to their placements from the volunteer accommodation via public transport or by foot.